This text gives some information on the test suite for Win32::SqlServer.

 Tests: that Win32::SqlServer handle all SQL Server data types correctly.
 As a side effect it also tests sql_sp(), sql_insert() and that the log file is correctly constructed.

 Number of tests: Many.
-From a 1269 on SQL 7 to over 4100 on SQL 2008 when you use SQLNCLI10 and you have the CLR enabled.
+From a 1269 on SQL 7 to over 4100 on SQL 2008 when you use SQLNCLI10 or later and you have the CLR enabled.

-Creates in SQL Server: Tables and stored procedures in tempdb, and on SQL 2005 and later also an XML schema collection and three CLR user-defined types (the latter only if CLR is enabled).
-If you have SQL 2012 and your server collation is one of the new SC (surrogate-aware) collations, the script creates a database, and runs all tests in that database rather than tempdb.
+Creates in SQL Server: Tables and stored procedures in tempdb, and on SQL 2005 and later also an XML schema collection and three CLR user-defined types (the latter only if CLR is enabled and CLR strict security is not in force).
+If you have SQL 2012 or later and your server collation is one of the new SC (surrogate-aware) collations, the script creates a database, and runs all tests in that database rather than tempdb.
 (Because the old data types text and ntext are not supported with SC collations.)

 Tests: return values of different data types from stored procedures and user-defined functions for sql_sp().